zzenonn/AWSTerraformConfigurations/samples/sample-eks/README.md

 3. **Optional: Enable IRSA for Karpenter:**

+   Karpenter uses pod identity by default for authorization.
+Pod identity is automatically configured in this cluster.
 If using IRSA, create the service account:

    ```bash
    eksctl create iamserviceaccount \